 - Lower utility (electric, water, etc.) costs.

-- Less paint, accessories, and furniture needed to decorate.
+- Less paint, accessories, and furniture are needed to decorate.

 - Less time to clean.